 MRS A: Immediately following my husband's death there was constant pain.
 I did things, but it was very difficult; he was in my mind all the time.
 I was running videos of his last days in my head—everything that had happened in his care, and how he reacted, and what the doctors were doing with him—it was not a very good way to die.
 I also felt numb…It's hard to recall what happened and why I made certain decisions.
 I was depressed and couldn't sleep well.
 And I cried.
 I've never cried as much as I cried for the first few months after he died.
 I still cry when I think about it…I'll never get rid of that pain.
 I know there is anecdotal evidence that if people had cancer, it can recur after a spouse or a partner or a child's death.
 I've had cancer 3 times, and I didn't want that to happen again.
 That's one reason I really worked at trying to get myself steady.

 DR M: I saw Mrs A about 3 weeks after her husband died.
 When I saw her, she wanted to talk about him and her grief, not about her usual problems.
 So we did.
 She told me she was still crying daily, multiple times each day.
-I found out that, despite her age (77), this was the first ...
+I found out that, despite her age (77), this was ...